Lord Chumley

-Lord Chumley is a 1914 American short drama film directed by James Kirkwood.
+Lord Chumley is a 1914 American silent short drama film directed by James Kirkwood.
 Prints of the film survive at the film archive of the Library of Congress.
 The film began production before November 1913, but it was not released until June 1914.
 It is based on the 1888 play that starred E. H. Sothern.
 Lord Chumley was remade into the 1925 film Forty Winks.